Kadee80/webdev_fa2024/Week07/README.md

 # HW Week07: Due Tuesday Week08

 Complete your midterm projects.
-You will be presenting Thursday of March 14.
+You will be presenting Tuesday October 22.
 Please be sure to document your project with either a slideshow or a markdown file inside your class repo.
 Be sure to include:

 - A demo of the site and the progress you have made
 - A snippet of code you figured out (perhaps a tutorial you found or some responsive behavior you figured out)